 The Garden is situated on Highway 60, six kilometers north of Devon.
-It is open to the public from May to October; there is a small admission charge.
+It is open to the public on weekends throughout the year, and daily from May to October; there is a small admission charge.

 Institute of Geophysics, Meteorology, and Space Physics